Image caption: Upholstered Easy Armchair & Armless Chair with Zanav Upholstery. All images courtesy: Phantom Hands.

-Kainaz Unvalla: Yes, It was a lot of fun to try and capture his specific aesthetic (which relies on cool grey tones) and pair it with teak, which is associated with a striking orange, warm brown colour and does not always pair well with neutral tones.
+Kainaz Unvalla (KU): Yes, It was a lot of fun to try and capture his specific aesthetic (which relies on cool, grey tones) and pair it with teak, which is associated with a striking orange, warm brown colour and does not always pair well with neutral tones.
 So we experimented quite a bit with bringing colour into the wood.

 DS: This was the first time we were trying this at Phantom Hands...

 KU: But we had to do it in a way that would not belie teak's native qualities.
 So we decided to work with the distinct texture of the wood, often the flame pattern, and highlight that while allowing a foreign colour to override that of teak.
-We had to be (and were) very careful in towing the fine line between disguise and accent.
-Finally, our experiments gave birth to our R&D investment in colour and finish of teak, which we will now take forward via Phantom Hands’ other collections.
+We had to be very careful in towing the fine line between disguise and accent.
+Finally, our experiments gave birth to our R&D investment in the colour and finish of teak, which we will now take forward with our other collections.

-DS: The key idea for this collection was to bring native material and skill distilled over generations to a very high contemporary design.
-Natural fiber has been used in mass produced furniture very reluctantly.
+DS: The key idea for this collection was to bring native material and skill distilled over generations to a highly contemporary design.
+Natural fibre has been used in mass produced furniture very reluctantly.
 This is mainly because it is often not as robust as its synthetic counterparts and tends to lose its tensile strength over time.
 We tried to address such worries via the fabric for the Zanav collection, and I think we have raised the bar substantially.

 PR: How would you describe the process that led to the collection?

 KU: I think the process was exemplary.
 Like Deepak mentioned, it took a lot of time, but there was also no hurry from either side.
-Ravi provided considerable support - from feedback on the length of the stitch line to matching thread specifications and experimenting with backing on the fabric that would make the fabric more robust.
-He was a treasure trove of ideas.
+Ravi provided considerable support — from feedback on the length of the stitch line to matching thread specifications and experimenting with backing on the fabric that would make it more robust; he was a treasure trove of ideas!

 On our part, I believe we left no stone unturned in attempting to realise the qualities that would validate a collaboration with Zanav.
-We had a few sessions of laying out all the fabrics, several versions of upholstered seats, wood samples, variations, which in itself was a thrilling process and exchange.
-I would say we were almost always in sync with regard to the matters of pace, our attitudes towards commercialising the collaboration, what we deem successful, and the expectation of the time it takes to establish something new.
-All this was helpful in making the process quite smooth.
+We had a few sessions of laying out all the fabrics, several versions of upholstered seats, wood samples, and variations, which in itself was a thrilling process and exchange.

 PR : Kainaz, you came on board specifically to help prototype the chairs for the Zanav collection.

-KU : Well, Zanav sent us many types of fabric to experiment with on the three different types of chairs Phantom Hands was offering in 2020.
-Of these we chose to work with two, a light linen fabric and a cotton one that was slightly thicker.
+KU: Zanav sent us many types of fabric to experiment with on the three chairs that Phantom Hands was offering in 2020.
+Of these, we chose to work with two, a light linen fabric and a cotton one that was slightly thicker.
 Our aim was to figure out a way to upholster the chairs in the snuggest way.
-The existing upholsterers at Phantom Hands of course had their own way of doing this, but they had been working with industrial quality velvet which was unlike what we now had in our hands.
-So we had a very different set of problems to deal with.
+The existing upholsterers at Phantom Hands, of course, had their own way of doing this, but they had been working with industrial quality velvet, which was unlike what we now had in our hands.
+We had a very different set of problems to deal with.